alatsombath/Fountain-of-Colors/README.md

 2=0,255,0|0,0,255
 ```

-Each "Number=" option includes two colors: One for the bottom of the visualizer, and the other for the top of the visualizer.
+Each "Number=" option includes two colors: One for the bottom of the visualizer, and the other for the top of the visualizer

 With quieter sounds, "255,0,0" (Red) will be displayed.
-With louder sounds, "255,165,0" (Orange) will be displayed.
+With louder sounds, "255,165,0" (Orange) will be displayed

 You move to the next "Number=" option like a song playlist.
 "255,0,0" transitions to "0,255,0" (Red to Green), and "255,165,0" transitions to "0,0,255" (Orange to Blue)

+You can add as many colors to the playlist as you want!

+Use the Shuffle option if you want to play the colors randomly

 Change the TransitionTime to the number of seconds it takes to move to the next "Number=" item

-Use the Shuffle option if you want to play the colors randomly

 You can also create a horizontal color gradient across the spectrum.
 If you don't know how to get started, feel free to ask for help!